bernie-skipole/indi/docs/source/usage/functions.rst

 redis store, it employs a browser client refresh every ten seconds, and so may not be useful for an instrument that updates data at a faster rate.

+If this wsgi application is not used, the waitress and skipole packages are not required by indiredis, and do not have to be installed on your machine.

-To run this application, the following is suggested, which requires Python3 packages skipole, waitress and redis, available from Pypi.
+To run the application, the following is suggested.

 Assuming you have all the dependencies loaded, including a redis server operating on your localhost, open three terminals.